zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_by_ids - section for function get_by_ids is expected to be set and get in /phrase/phrase_list.php
     \-- load_by_phr - section for function load_by_phr is expected to be load in /phrase/phrase_list.php
     \-- load_by_phr_levels - section for function load_by_phr_levels is expected to be load in /phrase/phrase_list.php
+    \-- load_linked_sides - section for function load_linked_sides is expected to be load in /phrase/phrase_list.php
     \-- load_by_phr_vrb_and_type - section for function load_by_phr_vrb_and_type is expected to be load in /phrase/phras
             e_list.php
     \-- load_sql_linked_phrases - section for function load_sql_linked_phrases is expected to be load sql in /phrase/phr